Man struggling to quit substance use without medical detox

 Individual Therapy

-During individual therapy, people work with a counselor one-on-one in confidential therapy sessions to develop their goals and strategies for recovery.
-Additionally, individual therapy can help people discover their deeply rooted motives for drug use or even an underlying mental or medical condition.
+Clients work one-on-one with a counselor in confidential sessions to develop personal recovery goals and strategies.
+Individual therapy helps uncover deeply rooted motives for drug use or underlying mental and medical conditions.

 Group Therapy

-CBT is a short-term therapy technique that is meant to help the patient adjust their behavior and expectations as they relate to drug use.
-It deals with the present and does not focus on the past.
-Patients learn new skills in coping with life’s stressors.
+A short-term therapy technique that helps the patient adjust behaviors and expectations as they relate to drug use.
+CBT focuses on the present, building new skills for coping with life’s stressors.

 Preventing Relapse

 One of the common complications of heroin addiction treatment and recovery is relapse.
 Addiction is a complex condition and recovery frequently includes obstacles.
-There are many reasons why people relapse.
-The main one is that the person has the mistaken belief that the addiction is under control.
-Then they want to test that belief.
-Other common reasons are:
+The main reason people relapse is the mistaken belief that the addiction is under control, and a desire to test that belief.
+Other common reasons include:

-If you or someone close to you displays these behaviors, be aware that a relapse may be coming soon.
-Also, keep in mind that people who relapse are more susceptible to an overdose.
-The dose of heroin that they used before might now be fatal.
+If you or someone close to you displays these behaviors, be aware that a relapse may be coming.
+People who relapse are far more susceptible to an overdose.
+The dose of heroin they used before might now be fatal.

 Find Help Through Our Heroin Detox Program

-Even though heroin addiction is a severe condition, it doesn’t have to be forever or even long-term.
+Heroin addiction is a severe condition, but it doesn’t have to be forever, or even long-term.
 For yourself or someone you love, this condition needs attention sooner rather than later.
-Currently, only 20% of people with opioid use disorder are receiving treatment for it.
+Currently, only 20% of people with opioid use disorder are receiving treatment.
 Don’t be part of the suffering majority.

 You don’t have to be from Florida to take advantage of our treatment center.
-Research demonstrates that removing yourself from your environment frees you physically to address your problems.
+Research shows that removing yourself from your environment frees you physically to address your problems.
 Our intake department is available 24 hours a day to answer your questions.
-Give us a call now and get your life back.